As a bibliomaniac, we know the struggle faced while trying to lead a zero-waste lifestyle.

 Some books swapping groups in Singapore include:

-Know of any other ways to be a sustainable book lover?
+Know of any other ways to be a zero waste book lover?
 Share them with us!